 The division conducts research in logistics, supply chain management, operations management, and industrial marketing and purchasing.
 The research is part of Chalmers’ Areas of Advance in Production and Transport, and is closely connected to the research centres: Centre for Healthcare Improvement (CHI) and Northern LEAD logistics research centre.
-The division staff teach courses at the bachelor level and in the Supply Chain Management, Quality and Operations Management, and Production Engineering masters programmes, as well as on several programmes in lean production, logistics, and supply chain management at Chalmers Professional Education.
+The division staff teach courses at the bachelor level and in the Supply Chain Management, Quality and Operations Management, and Production Engineering masters programmes, as well as on several programmes in lean production, logistics, and supply chain management for professionals.
 The research, education and outreach relate to five areas:

 Organizing in networks

 This area focuses on business network structures and processes, and efforts to organize in networks.
 The studied phenomena cut across the formal boundaries of organisations (firms, research centres, projects etc.).
 Study objects such as resource development, activity structures, out- and offshoring, innovation and start-ups, and how they develop in interaction with various other parties, are at the centre of our interests.

 This area focuses on supply networks, including the supply side as well as demand side of firms, e.g. distribution networks.
 Production, purchasing, and distribution implications of buyer-supplier interactions and interdependencies in supply networks are studied, together with the effective configuration of the supply chains.
 The subject area also considers issues connected to managing and strategizing from a focal firm’s perspective.